Yemen Fast Facts

 Ethnic groups: Predominantly Arab, also Afro-Arab, South Asian and European

-Religions: Muslim (99.1%) and small numbers of Jewish, Christian, Hindu and Baha'i
+Religions: Muslim (99.1%: an estimated 65% are Sunni and 35% are Shia) and small numbers of Jewish, Christian, Hindu and Baha'i

 Unemployment: 27% (2014 est.)